istevens/stam_confirmation_bias/article.rst

 Unlike a leaning or a slant, like left- or right-wing bias, cognitive biases are the result of involuntary mental "short-cuts".
-[Brief example] These short-cuts may have helped our ancestors quickly tell a friend from a foe, but they impede logic and accuracy necessary in our modern world.[NELSON2013]_
+[Brief example] These short-cuts may have helped our ancestors quickly tell a friend from a foe, but they impede logic and accuracy necessary in our modern world.
+[NELSON2015]_

 While there are many cognitive biases, confirmation bias likely does us the most harm.
-It leads us to hold false beliefs with a confidence greater than evidence can justify.[NICKERSON1998]_ Those affected will often misinterpret new information as supporting a previously-held belief.[RABIN1999]_ In this way, confirmation bias tricks us into accepting untruths and nurtures them until we are certain they are true.
+It leads us to hold false beliefs with a confidence greater than evidence can justify.[NICKERSON1998]_ Those affected will often misinterpret new information as supporting a previously-held belief.
+[RABIN1999]_ In this way, confirmation bias tricks us into accepting untruths and nurtures them until we are certain they are true.

 Before confirmation bias had a name, people were thought to be largely rational.
-Any errors in judgement were often blamed on weak reasoning.[LARRICK2004]_ In his recount of the Peloponnesian War, Thucydides (460BC-395BC) called confirmation bias a "habit"::
+Any errors in judgement were often blamed on weak reasoning.
+[LARRICK2004]_ In his recount of the Peloponnesian War, Thucydides (460BC-395BC) called confirmation bias a "habit"::

     "… for it is a habit of mankind to entrust to careless hope what they long